US dollar declines against rupee

 Magazine Archives

-Mumbai, Jan 23 (PTI) The US dollar declined against the rupee at Rs 63.78/79 per dollar but the pound sterling also finished higher at Rs 88.95/97 per pound at the close of the Interbank Foreign Exchange (forex) market here today.
+Mumbai, Jan 2 (PTI) The US dollar declined against the rupee at Rs 63.48/49 per dollar but the Pound sterling finished higher at Rs 85.96/98 at the close of the Interbank Foreign Exchange (forex) market here today.

 Following are the Interbank forex and RBI rates: